shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 Prior to attending the Ext JS App Camp, please follow the setup instructions below on your laptop.
 You will need to bring your laptop at the AppCamp

-## Step 1: Obtain a Text editor or IDE
+## Step 1: Obtain a Code editor or IDE

 You are free to use any IDE you wish.
 If you don't have one, consider downloading [Visual Studio Code](http://code.visualstudio.com/) which works on macOS, Linux, or Windows.
 Other good options include Visual Studio, Eclipse, and WebStorm.
 Notepad is strongly discouraged.